 - Scroll down a bit, and you will see all information about your device.

 - Check for “Security Level” information, and you will see if your smartphone support Widevine L1 certification or not

 Widevine L1 Supported Device

-There are a lot of devices which are yet to support Widevine L1 security level.
-It will surprise you that even many of the high-end devices doesn’t have HD streaming feature.
-Below is a list of some popular smartphones which are yet to support HD streaming.
+There are a lot of devices that are yet to support the Widevine L1 security level.
+It will surprise you that even many of the high-end devices don’t have HD streaming features.

-You can check complete list of supported platforms here.
-If you have already got the device that doesn’t support Widevine L1 Security level then, you need to change your device or wait for your manufacturer to do something.
+You can check the complete list of supported platforms here.
+If you have already got a device that doesn’t help the Widevine L1 Security level, you need to change your device or wait for your manufacturer to do something.

 Because it is not a good idea to spend more than 300USD when you still can not stream HD content.